elego/rental-vertical/rental_timeline/README/DESCRIPTION.rst

 This module extends the rental_sale module to create and change the timeline objects for the rented product instances automatically.
-A complete timeline view will be generated for all rentable products.
+A complete timeline view containing all rental orders will be generated for all rentable products.